Slavery among Native Americans in the United States

-Slavery among Native Americans in the United States includes slavery by and slavery of Native Americans roughly within what is currently the United States of America.
+Slavery among Native Americans in the United States includes slavery by and enslavement of Native Americans roughly within what is currently the United States of America.

 Tribal territories and the slave trade ranged over present-day borders.
 Some Native American tribes held war captives as slaves prior to and during European colonization.
 Some Native Americans were captured and sold by others into slavery to Europeans, while others were captured and sold by Europeans themselves.
 In the late 18th and 19th centuries, a small number of tribes, such as the five so-called "civilized tribes", began increasing their holding of African-American slaves.

 European contact greatly influenced slavery as it existed among pre-contact Native Americans, particularly in scale.
 As they raided other tribes to capture slaves for sales to Europeans, they fell into destructive wars among themselves, and against Europeans.

 Traditions of slavery by Native Americans

 Many Native-American tribes practiced some form of slavery before the European introduction of African slavery into North America.

+The Haida and Tlingit peoples who lived along the southeastern Alaskan coast were traditionally known as fierce warriors and slave-traders, raiding as far as California.
+Slavery was hereditary after slaves were taken as prisoners of war.
+Among some Pacific Northwest tribes, about a quarter of the population were slaves.
+Other slave-owning tribes of North America were, for example, Comanche of Texas, Creek of Georgia, the fishing societies, such as the Yurok, that lived along the coast from what is now Alaska to California; the Pawnee, and Klamath.

+Some tribes held people as captive slaves late in the 19th century.
+For instance, "Ute Woman", was a Ute captured by the Arapaho and later sold to a Cheyenne.
+She was kept by the Cheyenne to be used as a prostitute to serve American soldiers at Cantonment in the Indian Territory.
+She lived in slavery until about 1880.
+She died of a hemorrhage resulting from "excessive sexual intercourse".